sayzlim/revenue.js/README.md

 The target class accept the class name of the HTML element you’ll be targeting.
 Only the content of the HTML inside the target will be replaced with the values returned from the Native API.
 The default value is `native-ad`.

 **visibleClass**
 The name of the class that will be inserted when the ad successfully replace the placeholder with the returned value.
-It’s used when you want to use CSS to create transition effect for when the ads are visible.
+It’s used when you want to use CSS to create transition effect when the ads are visible.

 ### Available Placeholders
 The placeholder must be enclosed with hashtag for the framework to detect.
 For example, if you wish to make the ad looks better by displaying ad background color, you can enter `#native_bg_color#` inside `.native-ad` class for the placeholders to be replaced with correct value.